MetOffice/dagrunner/README.md

 result: '1_2_3_4_5'
 Run-time: 20.03338298993185s
 ```
-We can see that the 'result' of the two end of execution branches (for each leadtime), demonstrate the concatenation of node IDs.
+We can see that the 'result' of the two execution branches (each leadtime), demonstrates the concatenation of node IDs.
+That is, the concatenation of node ID strings passed between nodes in the execution graph.